Chapter 02: Martialism

 The pair bowed to the Xifoclast as they thanked her in unison.

-Rowan could barely wait for their teacher to step out of earshot to batter Alex with his questions.
+Rowan couldn't wait for their teacher to step out of earshot to batter Alex with his questions.

 "How long have you lived in the Federation?" asked Rowan.
 "I've never seen a Kyeri warrior fight with such aggression!"

-“Since I can remember.
+"Since I can remember.
 In Kyerejhee, we understand we must learn from others.
-I trained with the Biza-dené in the plains, as they trained with Western martialists,” said Alex.
+I trained with the Kersa in the plains, as they trained with Western martialists," said Alex.

 He caught a twinkle in Alex's eyes, her face twisted into a wry smile.
 "Few are so interested in matters outside their own borders."